Which America?

 "Which America?" is the third episode of the tenth season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
-It is the 113rd overall episode of the series and was written by supervising producer Molly Smith Metzler, and directed by executive producer Silver Tree.
+It is the 113th overall episode of the series and was written by supervising producer Molly Smith Metzler, and directed by executive producer Silver Tree.
 It originally aired on Showtime on November 24, 2019.

 The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
 He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
 The family's status is shaken after Fiona chooses to leave.
-In the episode, Lip looks for support the new pressures of fatherhood begin to take toll.
+In the episode, Lip looks for support as the new pressures of fatherhood begin to take a toll.
 Meanwhile, Frank and Mikey decide to steal Debbie's expensive clothes, and Ian and Mickey talk over their future.

 According to Nielsen Media Research, the episode was seen by an estimated 0.84 million household viewers and gained a 0.22 ratings share among adults aged 18–49.
 The episode received mixed reviews from critics, who criticized the lack of progress in the storylines.